Quality Repository Dashboard#

 - The variation of the value introduced by the last commit

 The coverage tab only displays a value if Codacy received coverage data for the most recent commit.
 This is because one commit can easily change the size or number of files on the repository, or even remove some files that had coverage information.

-The chart also displays the trendline based on the past behavior and the quality goal defined on the repository quality settings.
+The chart also displays the trendline based on the past behavior and the quality goals defined for the repository.

 The Issues breakdown area displays the total number of issues found on the selected branch, as well as the distribution of issues across each code quality issue category.

 Click See all issues to see the full list of issues found, or click a category to see the issues in that category.

 The Coverage area displays the percentage of lines of code on the selected branch that are covered by tests versus the coverage goal defined in the quality settings of the repository, as well as the number of files:

 - Without coverage

 - With coverage not up to standards (based on the coverage goal)

 - With coverage up to standards (based on the coverage goal)

 Click See all files to open the list of files in the repository.